GamingDerp/SleeplessCityBot/README.md

 - Welcome/Leaving Messages
 - Responds when pinged
 - Adds "Troll Face" when '69' is counted to in `#counting`
-- All command names can be used backwards, example: `!pleh` (!help)
+- All command names can be used backwards and in all caps, example: `!pleh` (!help)
 - Logging Events

 # 📑 Credit